cytoscape/cytoscape.js/CONTRIBUTING.md

 ## Code style

 Use two spaces for indentation, and single-quoted strings are preferred.
 The main thing is to  try to keep your code neat and similarly formatted as the rest of the code.
 There isn't a strict styleguide.
+We do use [eslint](http://eslint.org/), so you can use `eslint` in the terminal or use eslint support in your editor.

-You can run `gulp format` to automatically format the code to more or less match the style we use.
-Please do `gulp format` in a separate commit just in case it touches files or lines you didn't change.
-Alternatively, you can manually run `jscs --fix <files you changed>`.
+You can run `eslint --fix` to automatically format the code to more or less match the style we use.
+It will only catch basic things, though.